 - Use 2 sets of tongs to remove the leaves.
 One set will hold the cabbage in place, while the other will remove the leaf, starting from where we removed the core.

 - Remove as much liquid as you can from the cabbage leaves with paper towels, especially if you’re making this for meal prep!

 - Remove part of the thickness from the stem.
 You’ll see the stem get thick toward the end of the leaf — I always remove a bit of this by carefully dragging a knife over the top.
 This makes the leaves easier to roll and helps with the texture.

 - Overlap the cabbage leaves when you roll, this will prevent the filling from spilling out.

 Make this low carb burrito to your taste!
 Here are a few ideas to get your creative juices flowing:

 - Not feeling the cabbage?
-Use low carb tortillas instead — my almond flour tortillas are the perfect recipe for the job.
+Use keto tortillas instead — my almond flour tortillas are the perfect recipe for the job.
 You can even make lettuce wraps with romaine leaves.

 - Switch up the filling.
 Use shredded chicken, ground beef, or shrimp.
 Swap salsa for pico, cheese for guac — there are SO many ways to customize the filling.
-I love to make low carb breakfast burritos by filling them with scrambled eggs, bacon, and cheese.
+I love to make breakfast keto burritos by filling them with scrambled eggs, bacon, and cheese.

 - Turn these into tacos instead!
 I love these cheese taco shells for everything tacos related.

 - Feeding a crowd?
-Make a low carb taco casserole by tossing all these ingredients into a 9×13 pan, and baking them together.
-BONUS: low carb casseroles are great for leftovers!
+Make a keto taco casserole by tossing all these ingredients into a 9×13 pan, and baking them together.
+BONUS: keto casseroles are great for leftovers!